Polariton dynamics in strongly interacting quantum many-body systems: Polaron-polaritons

-corresponding to the residue $Z$ of the EIT pole in the photon propagator, the group velocity $v_g$ of light, the width $\sigma$ of the EIT window, and the Rabi frequency $\Omega_P$ renormalised by many-body correlations.
+Here, $Z=\cos^2\theta$ is the residue of the EIT pole in the photon propagator, which in the wave function formulation is simply given by the photon component of the polaron-polariton state $| D^P_{\mathbf k}\rangle$ given by Eq.~\eqref{PolaronpolaritonWavefn}.
+Also, $v_g$ is the group velocity of light, $\sigma$ is the width of the EIT window, and $\Omega_P$ is the Rabi frequency renormalised by many-body correlations.
 From Eq.~\eqref{groupvelocity}, we see in addition to moving the condition for EIT away from $\delta=0$, the formation of the polaron decreases both the group velocity of light in the BEC and the width of the EIT window through its residue $Z_P<1$.

+We return to Fig.~\ref{Scheme} showing the optical depth of a BEC of length $L$ as a function of the $|b\rangle$-$|c\rangle$ scattering length $a$ and the detuning $\delta$.
+The transmission is described by the optical depth